daemonraco/toobasic/docs/controllerexports.md

 ```

 ## Suggestions
-You may also want to visit this pages:
+You may also want to visit these pages:

 * [Layouts](layout.md)
 * [Snippets](snippets.md)